The Center for Women's Health

 You might assume that your body’s internal structures will keep your organs in place.
 But as you age, it’s common for the muscles and tissue supporting your pelvic organs to weaken.
 This can cause one or more of the organs to slip out of place, or prolapse.
-The board-certified OB/GYNs at The Center for Women’s Health in Newport News and Hampton, Virginia, offer dedicated pelvic organ prolapse care.
+The board-certified OB/GYNs at The Center for Women’s Health in Newport News, Virginia, offer dedicated pelvic organ prolapse care.
 For pelvic organ prolapse diagnosis and treatment, call the nearest office or book an appointment online today.

 Your pelvic bones form a bowl and your pelvic organs — including your uterus, bladder, rectum, and vagina — are situated inside that bowl.
 They rely on a support structure of muscle and tissue to remain in place as you move throughout your day.